 Is it any good?

+With its holiday fun, spirit of giving, and a couple of toe-tapping tunes from charming guitarist Drake, this movie's sure to appeal to the tween crowd.
 Bell and Peck won over young fans with their comic portrayal of mismatched stepbrothers during Drake & Josh's four-year run, earning the show two Kids' Choice Awards for Favorite TV Show.
 MERRY CHRISTMAS, DRAKE & JOSH will surely please the duo's established tween fans by reuniting the entire original cast and not missing a beat with the characters' trademark tomfoolery.
-Add to that some holiday fun, the spirit of giving, and a couple of toe-tapping tunes from charming guitarist Drake, and it's sure to appeal to the tween crowd.

 That said, despite the fact that Drake and Josh are now seasoned teens (apparently old enough to be trusted at home alone, anyway), they indulge in a fair bit of iffy behavior in the name of comedy, including driving erratically, not wearing seatbelts, evading a law officer, and breaking into a federal prison.
 In the real world, most of the brothers' actions would result in far more serious consequences than they suffer in sanitized TV land.
 Older tweens can probably put the exaggerated content (and, at times, acting) into context, but if they're not already fans, they may be turned off by the corny plot and overacting.
 If your kids do end up watching, it's worth having a talk afterward about responsible behavior and real-life repercussions.

 Families can talk about...

 Families can talk about how the media portrays teens.
 Do you think this movie gives an accurate impression of teen life?
 Why or why not?
 How are Drake and Josh's circumstances different from yours?
 How are they the same?
 Do you think the media tends to stereotype teen roles?
 What other shows do you watch with teen characters?
 How do their actions compare to Drake and Josh's?
 Do you find any to be more believable than others?
 Which ones?